Application Deadline: July 15, 2024

 Successful applicants will be notified by June 30, 2024.

 Successful applicants must notify PCU-WHS that they have accepted the Scholarship by July 12, 2024.
-If the Scholarship is declined, it will be awarded to an individual on the waiting list, who will be notified of their success by July 19, 2024.
+If the Scholarship is declined, it will be awarded to another qualified applicant.
 Applicants who fail to respond to an offer of scholarship by the specified deadline will be considered to have declined the scholarship.

 The WDA Grant Scholarship is designed to: